- Use Cases

 UWB has many unique advantages that have led to it swiftly setting a new standard for RF technology.
 It can transmit very high data rates over short ranges, and pinpoint exact location in real-time.
 UWB operates with a high bandwidth over a very wide frequency spectrum between 3.1 to 10.6 GHz.
 It also consumes very little power, allowing for affordable and efficient hardware options, such as tracking tags with coin cell batteries that can operate for multiple years without being recharged or replaced.

 The reason UWB can so precisely detect location is due to its distance-based measurement via time-of-flight (ToF), that calculates location based on how long it takes for pulses of radio to travel from one device to another.
-While this only works over short ranges (0-50m depending on the RF output power), the location of UWB signals can be determined with an accuracy of less than 50 centimeters, and extremely low latency.
+While this only works over shorter ranges, the location of UWB signals can be determined with an accuracy of less than 50 centimeters (with optimal conditions and deployment), and extremely low latency.
 Other standards like BLE and Wi-Fi , usually cannot be used to do this, and instead typically determine location via rather unreliable received signal strength indicators (RSSI) only showing rough categories of “weak” or “strong” received signals, which grants location accuracy into the meter level.

 The low transmission power and wide spectrum of frequencies UWB signals are sent with, allow for little to no interference with surrounding narrowband technologies.
 UWB also appears to be “invisible at noise floor”, making it a good choice for coexistence with narrowband RF technologies.
 These unique properties are why UWB is quickly emerging as a premier indoor positioning technology for location-based and short-range communication applications.